Hilcona: History

 Hilcona AG is a food processing company in Liechtenstein and one of the most important employers in the country.
-The company was founded by Toni Hilti in 1935 and operates from its headquarters in Schaan, the most populous town of Liechtenstein.
+The company was founded by Toni Hilti in 1935 as Scana Konservenfabrik AG and operates from its headquarters in Schaan, the most populous town of Liechtenstein.
 Two of Toni Hilti's brothers, Eugen and Martin Hilti, would later found the power tool maker Hilti in 1941.
 In 1961 Hilcona began with the production of frozen food which makes up for 63% of Hilcona's revenue today.
-Since 2017 Bell Food Group holds 100% of all stakes in Hilcona.
-The company operates two production plants, one in Liechtenstein and one in Switzerland, and sells its products in nine different countries in Europe.
+Ten years later, the founder's sons, Ekkehard and Jürgen Hilti, joined the management team.
+They developed new product ideas due to the worlds changing eating habits, as a result of which the company was renamed HILCONA, derived from Hilti Convenience Nahrungsmittel.